MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-privacy.md

 ---
-title: Privacy in Microsoft Defender ATP for Mac ms.reviewer:
+title: Privacy for Microsoft Defender ATP for Mac ms.reviewer:
 description: Describes privacy controls, how to configure policy settings that impact privacy and information about the diagnostic data collected in Microsoft Defender ATP for Mac.
 keywords: microsoft, defender, atp, mac, privacy, diagnostic